 3.1 Degradation and kinetics of TCF by sulfite, UV and UV/S-ARP

-In the present study, the efficiencies of three processes of UV alone, sulfite alone and UV/S-ARP were obtained and compared at initial pH of 7 within a reaction time of 60 min.
+The efficiencies of three processes of UV alone, sulfite alone and UV/S-ARP were obtained and compared at initial pH of 7 within a reaction time of 60 min.
 The results are shown in Figs. 2 and 3.
-The results showed that the UV/S-ARP had a higher efficiency in TCF removal than the individual processes of UV and sulfite.
-The residual concentrations of TCF were 0.99, 0.31 and 0.04 mg/L for the sulfite, UV and UV/S-ARP, respectively.
-Reduction efficiencies of 1, 69 and 96% were obtained for the sulfite, UV and UV/S-ARP, respectively.
+The results indicated that UV/S-ARP had a higher efficiency in TCF removal than the individual processes of UV and sulfite.
+The residual concentrations of TCF were 0.99, 0.31, and 0.04 mg/L for the sulfite, UV, and UV/S-ARP, respectively.
+Reduction efficiencies of 1, 69, and 96% were obtained for the sulfite, UV, and UV/S-ARP, respectively.

-Since the addition of sulfite ions alone had no effect on the reduction efficiency of TCF pesticide in the contaminated solution, the other two processes were evaluated and compared based on a pseudo-first-order reaction.
+Since the addition of sulfite ions alone did not affect the reduction efficiency of TCF pesticides in the contaminated solution, the other two processes were evaluated and compared based on a pseudo-first-order reaction.

-For a pseudo first-order reaction, the rates of reactions can be calculated by the following equation:
+For a pseudo first-order reaction, the rates of reactions can be calculated by following equation:

 LnTCFtTCF0=-Kobs×t (1)

-In this equation, t is the contact time and Kobs is the reaction rate constant that is calculated by the linear regression slope between the natural logarithm of [TCF] at time t and [TCF] at t0.
-Degradation of TCF is possible in two ways, one is photolysis by UV radiation and the other is radical production as displayed in the following equation:
+In this equation, t is the contact time, and Kobs is the reaction rate constant that is calculated by the linear regression slope between the natural logarithm of [TCF] at time t and [TCF] at t0.
+The degradation of TCF is possible in two ways, one is photolysis by UV radiation, and the other is radical production, as displayed in the following equation:

 Kobs= KUV+Kradical (2)